nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### New Drive Exporter {{since '10.3'}}

-The FS Exporter addon that allows to easily perform exports of the repository as a files and folders hierarchy has a new "Drive like" flavor that handles exports like Drive, not exporting attachments and all this, and dealing with conflictual names at a same folder level.
-It uses the title of the document instead and avoid name collision by adding an integer at the end of tshe path.
+The FS Exporter addon that allows to easily perform exports of the repository as a files and folders hierarchy has a new "Drive like" flavor that handles exports like Drive, not exporting attachments and all this, and dealing with conflictual names at the same folder level.
+It uses the title of the document instead and avoids name collision by adding an integer at the end of the path.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25846](https://jira.nuxeo.com/browse/NXP-25846).